hypervanse/web-contract-types/README.md

 This helps an application team, in conjunction with security specialists, keep a bound on how much code needs review to check that contracts hold.

-[npmjs/package/node-sec-patterns][] has the authoritative docs, but the applications main file should do, as early as possible, something like:
+The applications main file should do, as early as possible, something like:

 ```js
 // In application main file.